nathants/posts/005_performant_batch_processing_with_bsv_s4_and_presto/readme.md

 the presto query has multiple implicit steps which are difficult to analyze and measure independently.

-the s4 query has multiple explicit steps which are easy to analyze and measure independently. in fact, we ommited it from the results before, but the s4 query timed each step.
+the s4 query has multiple explicit steps which are easy to analyze and measure independently. in fact, we omitted it from the results before, but the s4 query timed each step.

 ```bash
 >> bash sort_by_distance.sh